Wolffang021/Basic-Calculator/README.md

 A simple calculator app written in **Java** using **Swing**.

 This project shows a basic desktop calculator that can do **addition, subtraction, multiplication, and division**.
-It’s great for learning Java GUI programming and understanding how event handling works in Swing.:contentReference[oaicite:0]{index=0}
+It’s great for learning Java GUI programming and understanding how event handling works in Swing.

 ## 🧮 Features